 The hazard analysis based upon the digital elevation model came to the following conclusion:

-The location under survey is in or near a deep ground depression, a flat plain or in alluvial meadows.
-Natural drainage is limited.
-Therefore, the POSSIBILITY of surge is high considering the local landscape.
+The location under survey is in or near a deep ground depression or a very flat plain.
+Natural drainage is strongly limited.
+Therefore, the POSSIBILITY of surge is very high considering the local landscape.